Student loan payments resume in May. Here are 7 ways to prepare

 A little more than three months.
 That's how much time is left before about 41 million federal student loan borrowers have to start making loan payments again.

-The federal government froze student loan payments at the beginning of the pandemic, and it's extended that freeze several times since, most recently right before Christmas.
+The federal government froze student loan payments at the beginning of the coronavirus pandemic, and it has extended that freeze several times since, most recently right before Christmas.

-The U.S. Education Department has said payments will resume on May 1.
+The Department of Education has said payments will resume on May 1.
 What should borrowers be doing to prepare?
 Betsy Mayotte has some ideas.
-She's the founder of The Institute of Student Loan Advisors, a nonprofit that offers free counseling to borrowers.
+She's the founder of the Institute of Student Loan Advisors, a nonprofit organization that offers free counseling to borrowers.
 Here are her seven tips for borrowers ahead of the May 1 restart:

 1. Get acquainted (or reacquainted) with your loans.